ahgroup/DSAIRM/README.md

 * I have solutions (as R Markdown files) to most of the 'What to do' tasks for the different apps.
 If you are an instructor using this package as part of a class, email me if you are interested in having access to these solutions.

 ## Contributors
 This R package is developed and maintained by [Andreas Handel](http://handelgroup.uga.edu/).
-The following individuals have made contributions to this package: Spencer Hall, Sina Solaimanpour, Henok Woldu.
+The following individuals have made contributions to this package: Yang Ge, Spencer Hall, Sina Solaimanpour, Henok Woldu.